ManikyaAlister/Bayes-TOM-demo/README.md

 ## How to View the Demo

 **Quickest option:**
-Open `Bayes-TOM-demo.html` in any modern browser.
+Open `Bayes-TOM-demo.html` in any modern browser or click the link above.

 **To run the code yourself:**